-Most prescribing occurs in an outpatient setting; some patients may bring their medicines into the hospital or hospice setting, or already be using them at home.
+Most prescribing of cannabis-based medicines occurs in an outpatient setting; some patients may bring their medicines into the hospital or hospice setting, or already be using them at home.

-- Assessment: understand the risks of the treatment before initiation - especially medicine-medicine interactions and sideeffects from overdosing. - Monitoring: at follow-up care, assess safety and effectiveness.
+- Assessment: Understand the risks of the treatment before initiation especially medicine-medicine interactions and side effects from overdosing. - Monitoring: At follow-up care, assess safety and effectiveness.
 Dose adjustments can be made in consultation with the prescriber.
 Talk with patients about the safe use of cannabis-based medicines as part of their therapeutic regimen